mohitmdn/csTextHightLight/README.md

 # csTextHightLight
+Hightlight Text using jQuery

-csTextHightLight is jQuery plugin to hight multiple words in specific element.
+csTextHightLight is jQuery plugin to highlight multiple words in specific element.

 # Basic  functionality
 you can pass array of words into `list` parametter